reza-jafari-8282/youtube_dl/README.md

 - select audio or video.

-- If you select the video(1), select a resolution (for example 720). or if you select the audio(2) just wait to download it.
+- wait for it to download.